 Design Authority means the individual or firm responsible for the issuance of Project specifications and details to which the Project will be bid and constructed.
 When a Contractor designs a Project, the Contractor is deemed to be the Design Authority.

-Contractor ("contractor") means the installer of a roof assembly or system.
+Contractor ("contractor") means the installer of a Project.
 For the purpose of issuing a RoofStar Guarantee, Contractor shall be read to mean a Member of the RCABC.